coldmayo/40kAI/README.md

 4. Fight Phase
     - Close combat between engaged units is resolved

-The object of the game is to kill all of the units on the opposing team.
+The object of the game is to kill all of the units on the opposing team.<br>

 ## Installation